Garfield Electronics Doctor Click

 There are also footswitch inputs for Play, Reset and Enter.

 Modulation

 The unit features modulation control for VCO, VCF and VCA sections of synthesizers.

 Design

-The unit is constructed in a metal case, uses microswitches and a screen for reading the tempo from.
+The unit is constructed in a metal case, uses microswitches and a screen for reading the tempo.

 Programming

 You can step program the device by selecting Timebase 12 and use the Step button to enter the step count for each note.